-Monthly payment plans are available for the Personal Training Master Course, Personal Training Foundations program, and Advanced Concepts in Personal Training.
+Monthly payment plans are available for the Personal Training Master Course, Personal Training Foundations, Personal Training Foundations - Online, and Advanced Concepts in Personal Training.
 Payment plans may be combined with other funding sources and must be established prior to the program start date.
 All payment plans must be approved by the Financial Aid Department.
 For the most recent payment plan options, please contact the Financial Aid Department.